charmar12/javascript-tutorials/15-functions/README.md

 ## Files

+- `funtion-min-a-b.js`
+- `function-pow-x-n.html`
+- `function-pow-x-n.js`
-- `main.js`
+- `rewrite-the-function-using-question-mark-or-or.js`

 ## Notes

-(Add a short summary of what you learned or experimented with here.)
+- This was largely a review of what I learned about functions in Python.
+- Remember to follow the practice of assigning only one task per function.
+- Name functions with a verb and an object in camel case(e.g., printResult).